harshitha-04/CN/README.md

+Here's the updated **README** with your requested changes:

+---

 # 🗺️ Treasure Hunt Game

 This project is a treasure hunt game built using a client-server architecture.
 The game runs on two separate systems: one for the server and one for the client.
-The client and server communicate securely over SSL/SSH, allowing players to make treasure hunt moves interactively.
+The client and server communicate, allowing players to make treasure hunt moves interactively.

-## 🧠Overview
+## 🧠 Overview

 - **Client File:** `Treasure_hunt_client.py`
 - **Server File:** `Treasure_hunt_server.py`

 The server randomly chooses a treasure location on a 10x10 grid, while each client controls a player via a graphical user interface (GUI).
-Players issue move commands (using keyboard keys) and the client displays updates, including the current map.
+Players issue move commands (using keyboard keys), and the client displays updates, including the current map.
 When a player reaches the treasure location, a congratulatory message is sent.

 ## How It Works

 1. **Server Responsibilities:**
    - Generates random treasure coordinates (within a 10x10 grid).
-   - Listens for incoming client connections on port 9993.
+   - Listens for incoming client connections on port `9993`.
    - Sends the current game map (with player positions and the treasure) to the clients.
    - Receives move commands from clients, updates their positions, and checks if the treasure has been found.
    - Notifies the appropriate client with a "Congratulations!
 You found the treasure!" message when the treasure is found.